Akademicki-Klub-Lotniczy/ardupilot/README.md

 You can download them with `rally fetch` and `rally save`.

 The best way to create waypoints is through `apm_planner` or `mission planner`.
-The interface is easy af.
+The gui is easy to use, you'll manage.

 # ArduPilot Project